Swaptoshi/swaptoshi-service/services/blockchain-app-registry/README.md

-# Lisk Service Blockchain Application Registry
+# Klayr Service Blockchain Application Registry

-The Blockchain Application Registry service is responsible to serve the off-chain application metadata from the [Lisk Application Registry](https://github.com/LiskHQ/app-registry) via an API.
+The Blockchain Application Registry service is responsible to serve the off-chain application metadata from the [Klayr Application Registry](https://github.com/KlayrHQ/app-registry) via an API.

 > Note that this installation instruction is required only for development activities.
-For a regular Lisk Service user, the official [documentation](https://lisk.com/documentation/lisk-service/) is sufficient to run an instance.
+For a regular Klayr Service user, the official [documentation](https://klayr.xyz/documentation/klayr-service/) is sufficient to run an instance.
 The global readme file present in the root directory describes how to run all the microservices simultaneously.

 ## Installation